This poached salmon recipe is a simple instruction for healthy, flavorful salmon fillets.

 When it’s reduced, remove the veg and herbs, and add milk, cream, lemon juice, garlic, onions, and chopped-up tomatoes.
 It’ll be really creamy, fragrant, and packed with flavors.

-If this lemon cream isn’t to your taste, you can try making our recipe with an authentic lemon piccata sauce, or the classic dill sauce.
+If this lemon cream sauce isn’t to your taste, you can try making the classic dill sauce.

 2. Dill Sauce